-the Hmong, claims that the policies of sedentarization, permanent agriculture, political control, and "Thaiization" "represent highly conservative strategies which have characterized relations between state populations and upland developing minorities of the region for several centuries."
-The attempts to stop swiddening became significantly more brutal at the height of the cold war in the 1960s, after a Hmong rebellion was crushed by General Prapas by means of artillery, military assaults, and napalm.
+attempts to stop swiddening became significantly more brutal at the height of the cold war in the 1960s, after a Hmong rebellion was crushed by General Prapas by means of artillery, military assaults, and napalm.
 Despite the fact that Vietnam and Thailand feared subversion from diametrically opposite points of the ideological compass, their policies were remarkably similar.
 The Hmong were to stop shifting cultivation and, as a policy document noted, officials were to "persuade the hill tribes, living scatterdly [sic] to move into project areas and settle down permanently."
 State space had, under the circumstances, acquired additional meaning, but the new meaning only strengthened the reasons to eradicate shifting agriculture.
+46

 Perhaps the most long-standing violent campaign against shifting cultivation, designed to force the people who practice it into what amount to concentration camps around military bases or, failing that, to force them over the border into Thailand, is the Burmese military regime's campaign against the Karen.
 Armed columns are sent out before swidden fields are harvested to burn the grain or to beat it down and to lay land mines in the fields.
 Knowing how crucial a successful "burn" is to the swidden harvest, the army also sends units to burn the slash prematurely so as to ruin the chances for a good crop.
-By eradicating shifting cultivation and ognized.
-In this sense we are entitled to say: without the slavery of antiquity, no modern socialism.
+By eradicating shifting cultivation and not a few of its practitioners, they minimize the chances for survival outside state spaces.